 The Metropole Opera House and Theatre.

-In 1909 the Metropole followed many other public buildings and catered for the growing trend of Roller Skating.
-The Hall was equipped with a Roller Skating Rink and Mr C. J. Seabourne was the Proprietor.
+In 1909 the Metropole Theatre followed many other public buildings and catered for the growing trend of roller skating.
+The hall was equipped with a roller skating rink and Mr C. J. Seabourne was the proprietor.

-On Monday May 19th 1913, a colour movie Documentary Film was shown at the Metropole.
-The Documentary was shown over six nights and featured – The Delhi of Dunbar, the Investiture of the Prince of Wales at Carnarvon, the construction of the Panama Canal, a visit to the Pyramids, scenes of Flowers and Animals, Military scenes, the Balkan War and Comedy and Dramatics.
+On Monday May 19th 1913, a Kinemacolor movie documentary film was shown at the Metropole Theatre.
+The documentary was shown over six nights and featured – The Delhi of Dunbar, the Investiture of the Prince of Wales at Carnarvon, the construction of the Panama Canal, a visit to the Pyramids, scenes of Flowers and Animals, Military scenes, the Balkan War and Comedy and Dramatics.
 The film was classed as educational and was a first of its kind shown at this time.

 The colour movie concept was introduced in 1902, it was a sort of hand tinted method.
-In 1908 Kinemacolor Kinematograph was invented by George Albert Smith UK 1864-1959.
-The design was a clear revolving disc with two transparent colour segments of Red and Green rotating in front of the camera lens giving the effect of a colour film being projected onto the screen.
-That wasn’t bad for Abertillery considering it would take another 24 years for the colour film industry to take off.
+In 1908 the Kinemacolor Kinematograph was invented by George Albert Smith UK 1864-1959.
+The design was a clear revolving disc with two transparent colour segments of red and green rotating in front of the camera lens giving the effect of a colour film being projected onto the screen.
+That wasn’t bad for Abertillery considering it would take another twenty-four years for the colour film industry to take off.

 Over the years the Metropole stayed an important venue, a Market, Lecture Hall, Cinema and Dance Hall etc and has been renovated and refurbished on many occasions.
 There were rumours that Charlie Chaplin performed there but again as with all other reports revolving around Mr Chaplin visiting the Abertillery Music Halls it’s just rumour and not true.
 Though as seen above, the great Stan Laurel may have treaded its boards!

 He was the first person in Abertillery to have a private telephone installed in his residence Gwentland House, Oak Street, Abertillery.
 Upon his retirement he went to live at Herbert Hall, Crickhowell, he later came back to Blaina to supervise building work and whilst doing so lived at “Lismore House” New Bennett St.